hdlguy/make_for_vivado/readme.txt

 This project demonstrates the use of gnu make to build FPGA designs using Vivado.

 The build scripts are
-    ./build/makefile
-    ./build/vcomp.tcl
+    ./build/makefile    - the makefile that compiles the whole design ./build/vcomp.tcl   - used by make to compile hdl source into .bit or .dcp files.
+    ./build/sci2dcp.tcl - used by make to compile .xci logic core files into .dcp design checkpoint files.
+    ./build/bd2dcp.tcl  - used by make to compile an IPI block diagram description into a .dcp file.
+    ./build/bit2mcs.tcl - used by make to create the .mcs programming file from the bit file.

-The source hierarchy of the example design is shown below.
+The build hierarchy of the example design is shown below.

 top.mcs
     top.bit